wamp-proto/wamp-proto/rfc/text/advanced/ap_50_protected_payload_mode.md

 **enc_algo attribute**

 `enc_algo` attribute is optional.
 It is required if payload is encrypted.
 This attribute specifies cryptographic algorithm that was used to encrypt payload.
-It can be `curve25519`, `XSalsa20` or any other valid algorithm.
+It can be `curve25519`, `xsalsa20poly1305` or any other valid algorithm.

-**enc_keyname attribute**
+**enc_kms attribute**

-`enc_keyname` attribute is optional.
-This attribute can contain encryption key name that was used to encrypt payload.
-E.g. when public/private key pair is used to encrypt and decrypt payload, this attribute may contain general name for this key pair that is well known to *Callee* or *Subscriber* peer to choose appreciate private key without guessing.
+`enc_kms` stands for Key Management Schema.
+It is optional string attribute.
+This attribute can contain name or identifier of key management provider which is known to target peer, so it can be used to obtain information about encryption keys.

 **enc_key attribute**

 `enc_key` attribute is optional.
+This attribute can contain encryption key id that was used to encrypt payload.
+`enc_key` attribute is always a type of string.
+The value can be a hex-encoded string, uri, DNS name, Ethereum address, UUID identifier - any meaningful value by which target peer can choose private key without guessing.
+Format of the value may depend on `enc_kms` attribute.

+**enc_key_val attribute**

-As opposed to `enc_keyname` attribute this one can contain encryption key itself.
+`enc_key_val` attribute is optional.
+As opposed to `enc_key` attribute this one can contain encryption key itself.
 As payload encryption is done with public key there is no need to hide it.
-And sometimes it is useful to pass it through the wire. `enc_key` attribute is a type of string.
+And sometimes it is useful to pass it through the wire. `enc_key_val` attribute is a type of string.
 To store the key which is binary, the key need to be converted to base64-encoded string.

 **enc_resp_key attribute**